 - The Jones Waldo Peoples Choice Video Award ($1,000): Electrochrome LLC

-- Workman Nyedeggar – 1 hour IP consultation & patent search ($250)
+- Workman Nydegger – 1 hour IP consultation & trademark search

 Utah Entrepreneur Challenge Top 20 Teams